 3. Lower costs

 Automation processes with easy to build chatbots can save you resources.
-For example, if you set up a chatbot in First Level Support to pre-qualify customers and their requests, your resources can be invested in better second-level support.
+For example, if you set up a chatbot in First Level Support to pre-qualify customers’ requests, your resources can be invested in better second-level support.
 Your employees can spend more time handling complicated requests with a personal touch.

 4. Better reachability

-Communication via messaging apps is completely independent from the car dealership’s opening hours.
+Communication via messaging apps is completely independent of the car dealership’s opening hours.
 With the help of chatbots, you can offer excellent service 24/7.